johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 But in the UK (and in [much of the rest of the world](https://en.wikipedia.org/wiki/Date_format_by_country)), it's day/month/year.
 To be safe, I spell out the month and add the day of the week as well, just to be certain.
 Unless your guide book leads you to be confident that you can get an evening meal, you should ask about that as well.
-In some B&B the host can make a meal for you.
+In some B&B's the host can make a meal for you.
 Or they may give you a ride to a local pub.
 In one place they arranged for a catered meal which I ate in their dining room.